Potential PhD projects: Extragalactic Astrophysics and Cosmology

 Multi-messenger gravitational lensing is an exciting and rapidly growing field, fuelled by the first discovery of a multiply-imaged supernova, the first direct detection of gravitational waves, and the upcoming Vera C. Rubin Observatory (Rubin) The basic idea is that the flux from some high energy events (e.g. supernovae, gamma ray bursts, and mergers of compact objects) in the distant universe can be magnified and even split in to several images of the same event, by a gravitational lens (galaxy, group or cluster of galaxies) along our line of sight.

 Detection and detailed study of this phenomenon probe a wide range of fundamental physics including tests of general relativity, the nature of dark matter, the expansion history of the universe, and the physics of explosive transients and their progenitors in the distant universe.
 In Birmingham we are at the forefront of multi-messenger gravitational lensing research, including the search for lensed optical counterparts to lensed lensed gravitational wave sources.
-We are pursuing this research within the framework provided by Rubin's Strong Lensing Science Collaboration, and the LSST:UK Consortium, for which Prof. Smith is currently co-Chair and Commissioning Scientist respectively.
+We are pursuing this research within the framework provided by Rubin's Strong Lensing Science Collaboration, and the LSST:UK Consortium.

 A PhD in Birmingham would see students joining these organisations and thus having Rubin data rights, and collaborating with us and our international colleagues on this cutting edge research.
 The PhD project will be constructed to suit students' strengths and interests, and for example can focus on analysis of observational data aiming to make ground-breaking discoveries, and/or modelling and interpretation of discoveries to learn new physics.
 To get a flavour of our work and the opportunities available to a new student, please see the links below.